ryanarnouk/Discover-Machine-Learning/README.md

 # Discover Machine Learning
 **An interactive beginner friendly introduction to the world of machine learning with a easy to use, visual code block editor.**

+*Please note that the interactive building block features of Discover Machine Learning may be functioning incorrectly after the project has begun redevelopment.
+Old commits of the project will have a working code-block functionality and the problem in more current commits will be resolved soon.*

 ## Contributing
 ### Getting Started
 To get set up follow these steps: